-Discover how you can escape the cramped public waiting areas and wait for your flight in style with Etihad's new premium lounge in Melbourne
+Escape the cramped public waiting areas and wait for your flight in style with Etihad's new premium lounge in Melbourne.

 Etihad Airways officially opens its largest Premium Lounge outside of Abu Dhabi yesterday, and, lucky for us Aussies, it’s located in Melbourne Airport’s international terminal.
 Capable of hosting up to 133 guests, this impressive airport lounge is a picture of understated modern elegance and plush frequent flyer luxury.

 Beautifully fitted with the finest of custom furnishings and the richest of upholstery, the lounge guarantees its guests a truly pampering pre-flight experience.
 Hotel-styled private shower suites with quality body and skincare products will ensure you’re nice and refreshed before boarding the plane.

 The highlight of the lounge, however, is its chic dining and bar area.
 With only 26 seats, the exclusive restaurant-slash-cocktail bar section offers a cosy selection of the world’s finest culinary creations and bespoke beverages.
 If fancy custom cocktails don’t quite do it for you, something else in the exquisitely stocked bar will—be it a fine Victorian wine or premium liquor, the celebratory bubbly or a stimulating aperitif.